 So, the issue is twofold: government entities and their contractors must meet the challenge of both protecting data contained in end-of-life equipment while also ensuring both data and non-data bearing electronics equipment are properly recycled to comply with all applicable regulations and to protect the reputation of the organization.

 ERI is the largest fully integrated IT and electronics asset disposition service provider in the U.S. and focused on data destruction and cybersecurity – ERI is the only company in the world with NAID AAA, R2, and e-Stewards certifications.
 NAID is the only recognized certification focused exclusively on data security and data destruction; e-Stewards addresses both data security and environmental controls.
 Holding all three certifications means we are subject to 15 to 20 audits every year, including unannounced audits.

-We can service clients throughout the country through our eight locations.
+We can service clients throughout the country through our nine locations.
 Further, ERI offers a recycling kit program to handle smaller volumes responsibly and cost effectively for satellite government or contractor offices.

 ERI offers four levels of data destruction, including witnessed, high security services and services in accordance with NSA/CSS Policy Statement 9-12, “NSA/CSS Storage Device Sanitization.”
 Regardless of the level of data destruction services provided, ERI maintains strict security controls and protocols including physical security through video surveillance; card or biometric access to secure areas; motion detectors; walk through and handheld detection equipment; and third-party security personnel at all ERI facilities.
 Further, agency specific processes can be defined as required to meet the needs of each agency and contractors under applicable regulations.